dterei/gotsc/README.md

   "BSD3 License"

 Golang library for access the CPU timestamp cycle counter (TSC) on x86-64.
-If not familar with using the `TSC` for benchmarking, refer to the [Intel whitepaper][intel] This is designed to be used for benchmarking code, so takes steps to prevent instruction reordering across measurement boundaries by the CPU.
+If not familar with using the `TSC` for benchmarking, refer to the [Intel whitepaper][intel1] This is designed to be used for benchmarking code, so takes steps to prevent instruction reordering across measurement boundaries by the CPU.

 Golang 1.4 or later is currently supported and x86-64 architetcture.
 The package will build on other architectures but all functions will simply return